Did You Know That Posture Affects TMD?

 The Dangers of Not Following Through with TMD Treatment

-Our team at TMD & Sleep Apnea Clinic is passionate about providing the care our patients need to eliminate discomfort.
+Our team at Center for TMJ & Sleep Solutions NW is passionate about providing the care our patients need to eliminate discomfort.
 Our goal is for our patients to live their best lives and not worry about a flare-up or fear of discomfort creeping in when least expected.
 One of the best ways to ensure this is to follow the treatment plan set forth in our office.
 We know that it can be tempting to ease up on treatments when the discomfort is gone and you are living your best life.
 However, TMD is unfortunately a condition that can return easily and we would hate for you to experience lasting effects that can easily be avoided.